On common fundamental domains

-Before we present the proof of Theorem \ref{thi6} we need to introduce some notions and notations.
+We begin by introducing some definitions and notations.
 These originate in the work of H. Dye on the classification of dynamical systems, see \cite{Ng73}. \begin{definition} \cite{Ng73} Let $(M,\cB,m)$ be a measure space and suppose we have a measure preserving action of a discrete countable group $G$ on $M$.
 Let $E,F$ be two sets in $\cB$ of positive measure.
-We say that $E$ and $F$ are {\it $G$-equivalent} and we denote $E\sim_G F$ if there exist two measurable partitions $(E_n)_{n\in\bn}$ of $E$, and $(F_n)_{n\in\bn}$ of $F$, and some labelling $\{g_n\}_{n\in\bn}$ of the elements of $G$ such that $g_n\cdot E_n=F_n$ for all $n\in\bn$.
+We say that $E$ and $F$ are {\it $G$-equivalent} and we write $E\sim_G F$ if there exist two measurable partitions $(E_n)_{n\in\bn}$ of $E$, and $(F_n)_{n\in\bn}$ of $F$, and some labelling $\{g_n\}_{n\in\bn}$ of the elements of $G$ such that $g_n\cdot E_n=F_n$ for all $n\in\bn$.